-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Head of School or Executive Headteacher as soon as possible.
-The Head of School will contact the Executive Headteacher as soon as possible.
-The Executive Head and/or Head of School will contact the DSAT People Director for support.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher as soon as possible.
+The Headteacher will contact the DSAT People Director for support.

-If the concerns/allegations are about the Head of School, speak to the Executive Headteacher.
+If the concerns/allegations are about the Headteacher.

-If the concerns/allegations are about the Executive Headteacher, contact Alison Adair (Trust Deputy CEO).
+If the concerns/allegations are about the Headteacher, contact Alison Adair (Trust Deputy CEO).
 Contact details can be obtained from Karen Stanley (School Business Manager) or Nevine Towers on 01709 718640 Option 1.
 No details of the concern/allegation would be shared with them.

-The Executive Headteacher and/or Alison Adair (Trust Deputy CEO) will then follow the procedures set out in appendix 3, if appropriate.
+Alison Adair (Trust Deputy CEO) will then follow the procedures set out in appendix 3, if appropriate.

-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Executive Headteacher, go to either the Trust (Nevine Towers: 01709 718640 Option 1) or the local authority designated officer (LADO): Andrew Adedoyin.
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Headteacher, go to either the Trust (Nevine Towers: 01709 718640 Option 1) or the local authority designated officer (LADO).
 You can contact them by email: LADO@sheffield.gov.uk or 0114 2734855.